-Traveling to New Orleans as a single parent allows me to really expand my search for best family friendly adventures in the area.
-And, of course, I had a lot of help by watching ‘Princess and the Frog’ a ton of times to know that we wanted to get a peak of the bayou and swamps.
+Traveling to New Orleans as a single parent allows me to really expand my search for the best family-friendly adventures in the area.
+And, of course, I had a lot of help by watching ‘Princess and the Frog’ a ton of times to know that we wanted to get a peek of the bayou and swamps.
 Here’s my full swamp toour in NOLA.

-And when I originally contacted Lindsay from BigEasy.com, I was sure that this would be a full day excursion.
+And when I originally contacted Lindsay from BigEasy.com, I was sure that this would be a full-day excursion.
 Not so much for the swamp tour itself, but that it would be really far away.
-After talking to her countless of times, she was super helpful, I was relieved to know it was only 30 minutes each way in a comfy shuttle.
+After talking to her countless times, she was super helpful, I was relieved to know it was only 30 minutes each way in a comfy shuttle.

 The Big Easy actually works with Jean Lafitte Swamp Tours, but Lindsay was the one that set up the shuttle pick up and drop off at our hotel.
-You can chose a number of times to do the tour from early morning to afternoon.
+You can choose a number of times to do the tour, from early morning to afternoon.
 Love the flexible schedule, especially with kids, we did the late morning tour.

 Our guide was a fun, jolly Louisiana man who was just great.
 He was to the point, no bells and whistles, a true Southern man.
 This alone made me enjoy the tour so much.

 However, the most fun was on the boat.
-The guide brought out taxidermic heads of a gator which he recommended the kids to go nuts with.
+The guide brought out taxidermy heads of a gator, which he recommended the kids to go nuts with.